tony-o/raku-zeco/docs/db.md

 # DB Tables and Explanations

+The ecosystem is intended for use with postgres.

 ## Schema Changes (Migrations)

 Migrations are handled in this repo by making the appropriate files in `resources/migrations/<whatever>.(up|down).sql` and adding that information to the `META6.json` file.
 The recommendation for private ecosystems and any PRs following the initial release of this repository is to use the date and time (a POSIX timestamp) as the `<whatever>` to avoid having to refactor your PRs to finally get a clean merge.
 All migrations are required to have an up|down file.